front-end-captain/react-project/README.md

 + no babel
 + no css-preprocessor
-+ no linter(eslint/stylelint)
-+ no prettier
-+ no editorconfig
++ no stylelint
 + not supported react and es6/7/8/9

-just supported es5 and css
+just supported es5、css and eslint(basic)